 For instance, you make a literary allusion the moment you say, “I do not approve of this quixotic idea,” Quixotic means stupid and impractical derived from Cervantes’s “Don Quixote”, a story of a foolish knight and his misadventures.

 Allusion Examples in Everyday Speech

 The use allusions are not confined to literature alone.
 Their occurrence is fairly common in our daily speech.
-Look at some common examples of allusions in everyday life:
+Look at some common allusion examples in everyday life:

 - “Don’t act like a Romeo in front of her.”

 - – “Romeo” is a reference to Shakespeare’s Romeo, a passionate lover of Juliet, in “Romeo and Juliet”.